After reading this article, you will be able to make money has a teacher beyond the salary you make working in your school.

 1. School Lesson

-Have you ever tried school lesson or school tutoring in the school you’re currently teaching?
+Have you ever tried school lessons or school tutoring in the school you’re currently teaching?

 So let’s say for example your school charges 20k per month for school lesson and you are able to take 5 pupils on extra lessons, your take-home pay after the school deducts their own cut will be 50,000 (if the school takes 50% percent per each child).